Sudhi-Varun/secondweek/README.md

  7) Now generate android build using 'npx cap add android'.

- 8) Server can be run by navigating to the folder and using 'npm run server'.

- 9) 'Android' folder in this repo is generated using the above command.
+ 8) 'Android' folder in this repo is generated using the above command.
 This can now be imported into Android Studio and tested.

+ 9) Server can be run by navigating to the examples\graphql folder (1st step) and using 'npm run server'.

  Output: